 When will it be possible to Import an R35 GTR to Australia ?

-This is perhaps the most common question we receive on a daily basis.
+This is one of the most common questions we receive.

 Under the current import regulations, the R35 GTR is NOT eligible for import as a secondhand vehicle for normal road use as it was sold by Nissan Australia in full volume.
 So currently it is a track import only model.

 The current R35 GTR SEVS ruling only applies to “new” cars manufactured prior to February 20, 2009.
 Since this requires 200km or less traveled, clearly none are available that satisfy this requirement.

 However, from 2019 the import regulations will be changing.
 New eligibility criteria will apply to SEVS vehicles and this will affect the R35 GTR.